Do you want to be your own boss? Is everyone you know talking about being self-employed?

-After hearing the term self-employed used so much, I bet you may be wondering what being self-employed means and if it could be right for you.
+Well, if you have been hearing the term self-employed used a lot lately, I bet you may be wondering what being self-employed means and if it could be right for you.

 Self-employment is when you work for yourself instead of an employer.
 You don’t have an employer who pays you a regular salary or wage, and you don’t receive a W-2 at the end of the year.